 – Variation: Patrol members take turns coiling and throwing the rope and riding the cardboard.

 – Materials: 15-foot rope for every 2 Scouts

 – Method: Each patrol forms two lines facing each other.
-Each pair of Scouts holds one end of a 15-foot rope in his right hand raised above his head.
-At the word “Go,” each races to tie a bowline around his waist.
+Each pair of Scouts holds one end of a 15-foot rope in their right hand raised above their head.
+At the word “Go,” each races to tie a bowline around their waist.
 Scouts lean backward with their full weight to test the knots.

 – Scoring: The first patrol to have all bowlines tied correctly and all Scouts leaning backwards wins.

 BOWLINE SHEET BEND DRAW (small, in or out) View Video

 – Materials: 6-foot rope or braided nylon cord for each Scout